GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-  build             Build the artifacts deploy            Deploy pre-built artifacts delete            Delete the deployed application render            Perform all image builds, and output rendered kubernetes manifests
+  build             Build the artifacts deploy            Deploy pre-built artifacts delete            Delete the deployed application render            Perform all image builds, and output rendered Kubernetes manifests

 Getting started with a new project: init              Generate configuration for deploying an application